 How Do People Develop Mesothelioma?

-Mesothelioma is a rare form of cancer caused by exposure to asbestos.
+Mesothelioma is a rare form of cancer that is most commonly caused by exposure to asbestos.
 There are no other known causes of mesothelioma, so developing it is entirely dependent on one’s exposure to the friable (easily crumbled) mineral.

 Risk Factors vs. Causes

 For people who may develop mesothelioma, there are two things to consider: risk factors and causes.
 Causes are anything that can directly lead to developing the disease.
 Risk factors cannot cause a disease, but they can raise the chances of developing it.
 For example, smoking cannot cause mesothelioma, but it can be a risk factor for asbestosis.
-In this same line of reasoning, there are no occupations, locations, or external factors aside from exposure to asbestos that can cause mesothelioma, but they can be risk factors and increase an individual’s chance of developing the rare cancer and making it more severe.
+In this same line of reasoning, there are no occupations, locations, or external factors aside from exposure to asbestos or erionite that are known to cause mesothelioma, but they can be risk factors and increase an individual’s chance of developing and making it more severe.

-Due to the United States’ heavy reliance on asbestos as a construction material, it has been embedded in the infrastructure of many cities.
-Although new uses of asbestos were banned in 1976, there was no law or regulation that required asbestos to be removed from existing structures, ships, vehicle, aircraft, or other items.
-This leaves people who work in jobs that involve the maintenance or demolition of any structures built before the 1980s at a greater risk of asbestos exposure.
+Due to the United States’ heavy reliance on asbestos as a construction material, it has been embedded into the infrastructure of many cities.
+Although new uses of asbestos were banned in 1976, there was no law or regulation that required asbestos to be removed from existing structures, ships, vehicle, aircrafts, or other items.
+This left people who work in jobs that involve the maintenance or demolition of any structures built before the 1980s at a greater risk of asbestos exposure.
 First responders who enter buildings that have been damaged due to fires or other disasters may also encounter asbestos.